 - Use medications.
 People are much more likely to be successful quitting if they use an approved medication and use it correctly.

 - Tobacco proof.
-Get rid of your tobacco and related items before your quit date.
+Get rid of your tobacco or vape and related items before your quit date.

 - Feeling better.
 Your sense of smell and taste will improve after just a couple days of not smoking.
 You’ll start breathing more easily after just a couple of weeks.